 Can you still help if I have an epidural or a C-section?

 Of course!
 With an epidural there are still comfort measures and positional options I can recommend.
 In the case of a Cesarean birth, whether planned or unexpected, you would benefit from my calm presence (for you and your partner(s)!) as well as encouragement to make informed decisions about your care.

 What payment options do I have?

-I currently accept Tricare Prime, Tricare Select, and Medicaid (specifically Molina, Priority Health and McLaren).
-I am in the process of being set up to accept other Medicaid plans, namely Meridian, United Healthcare, and Blue Care Network.
+I currently accept certain Medicaid plans, and I am an out-of-network provider for Tricare.
 If your private insurance allows it, doula services can also be paid for with HSA/FSA cards.